-Deep in the heart of the Colorado mountains, we went mountain climbing on Vestal Peak a centennial thirteener at 13,864 feet.
+Deep in the heart of the San Juan mountains of Colorado, we went mountain climbing on Vestal Peak a centennial thirteener at 13,864 feet.
 Mountaineering always teaches me something about myself, and this trip was no exception.

 "Mountains have a way of dealing with overconfidence."

 ~ Nemann Buhl

 The Weminuche Wilderness, deep in the San Juan mountains, is a pristine and protected wilderness area.
 Vestal is deep within this wilderness and approachable only by a very long hike into the Vestal Basin, or by the Durango and Silverton railway.
 This railway is a popular, scenic and historic, narrow gauge railway that runs through a cut in the Colorado mountains along the Animas River.

 On Labor Day weekend, of 2012, my husband and I, his son and girlfriend opted to take the Durango and Silverton railway to drop us off at Elk Park.
 While this was the expensive option, we chose it to ease the strain on our aging legs and backs.